CTPLab/SST-editing/README.md

-# In-silico-editing
+# SST-editing
 Official PyTorch implementation for the manuscript:

-**In silico spatial transcriptomic editing at single-cell resolution**
+**SST-editing: In silico spatial transcriptomic editing at single-cell resolution**

 Jiqing Wu and Viktor H. Koelzer.